joel-karr/dontthinkwhenyoucode/story_map.md

 What will I be able to do that I couldn't do before?
 : Produce lean specs that survive estimation pressure and avoid rework loops.
 Where are we going next, and how does this fit in?
-: After clarity and value anchoring, we protect momentum by shipping earlier (Ship Over Polish).
+: After clarity and value anchoring, we protect momentum by right-sizing effort (Right-Sized Engineering).

 Intro Hook Story:
 : Estimation meeting stalls; reframing vague “improve recommendations” into measurable slice resets the room.